jkamenik/orig-blog/source/_posts/2013-07-07-octopress-toc.markdown

 ## 3. Adjust the generators ##

-`rake new_post` and `rake new_page` generate a stub page with some YML head matter so it make sense for me to adjust the generators to incude `toc`.
+`rake new_post` and `rake new_page` generate a stub page with some YML head matter so it make sense for me to adjust the generators to include `toc`.

 Just add something like this to the `Rakefile`: